Storage Wars

 Storage Wars (stylized as STORAGE WAR$) is an American reality television competition series that airs on the A&E network.
 It premiered on December 1, 2010.
-A 16th season premiered on June 7, 2025.
+The 17th season premiered February 28, 2026.

-When rent is not paid on a storage locker for three months in California, the contents can be sold by an auctioneer as a single lot of items in the form of a cash-only auction.
+If rent is not paid on a storage locker for 36 days in California, the contents can be sold by an auctioneer as a single lot of items in the form of an auction.
 The show follows professional buyers who visit storage facilities throughout the state and bid on these lockers.
 Before each locker is auctioned, the buyers are given five minutes to inspect the contents from the doorway, but may not enter the locker or touch any of the items.

 After the day's auctions are completed, the winning bidders sort through the lockers, estimating the prices they will set on the contents and/or consulting with experts for an appraisal of unusual items.
 Running totals on-screen display the cost versus the estimated total value, and a final tally at the end of the episode summarizes the buyers' net profit or loss.